jeremybytes/vslive-di-lab/Lab02/Lab02-Instructions.md

     }
 ```

-Data for this method can be obtained from a .NET Core WebAPI service in the "SolarCalculator.Service" project.
+Data for this method can be obtained from a .NET Core API service in the "SolarCalculator.Service" project.
 The service can be started from Visual Studio by selecting "Debug | Start Without Debugging" from the menu (Ctrl+F5). *Note: If you are prompted to trust an SSL certificate, just answer "No".
 The service is configured to run without SSL.*

 Alternately, the service can be started from the command line by navigating to the "SolarCalculator.Service" folder and typing "dotnet run".